Korean language: Names

 The Korean names for the language are based on the names for Korea used in both South Korea and North Korea.
 The English word "Korean" is derived from Goryeo, which is thought to be the first Korean dynasty known to Western nations.
 Korean people in the former USSR refer to themselves as Koryo-saram or Koryo-in (literally, 'Koryo/Goryeo people'), and call the language Koryo-mar.
-Some older English sources also use the spelling "Corea" to refer to the nation, and its inflected form for the language, culture and people, "Korea" becoming more popular in the late 1800s.
+Some older English sources also use the spelling "Corea" to refer to the nation, and its inflected form for the language, culture and people; the "Korea" spelling experienced a sharp rise in popularity during the 1890s, being de facto standardized by 1907.

 In South Korea the Korean language is referred to by many names including hangugeo ('Korean language'), hangungmal ('Korean speech') and urimal ('our language'); "hanguk" is taken from the name of the Korean Empire.
 The "han" (韓) in Hanguk and Daehan Jeguk is derived from Samhan, in reference to the Three Kingdoms of Korea (not the ancient confederacies in the southern Korean Peninsula), while "-eo" and "-mal" mean "language" and "speech", respectively.
 Korean is also simply referred to as gugeo, literally "national language".
 This name is based on the same Han characters (國語 'nation' + 'language') that are also used in Taiwan and Japan to refer to their respective national languages.

 In North Korea and China, the language is most often called Joseonmal, or more formally, Joseoneo.
 This is taken from the North Korean name for Korea (Joseon), a name retained from the Joseon period until the proclamation of the Korean Empire, which in turn was annexed by the Empire of Japan.

 In mainland China, following the establishment of diplomatic relations with South Korea in 1992, the term Cháoxiǎnyǔ or the short form Cháoyǔ has normally been used to refer to the standard language of North Korea and Yanbian, whereas Hánguóyǔ or the short form Hányǔ is used to refer to the standard language of South Korea.